 Getting Started with DDD

 Understand the essence of DDD.
 Form the right mentality for powerful software modeling.
-Develop a Ubiquitous Language for your project.
-Learn how to use a test-first approach to craft intention-revealing interfaces.
-All this lays a foundation for moving forward with DDD.
+Develop a Ubiquitous Language for your project using the Specification by Example approach and Acceptance Tests.
+This lays a foundation for moving forward with DDD.

 Domains, Subdomains, and Bounded Contexts

 Grasp the core concepts of DDD strategic modeling, and put them to use.
 Learn to vigorously gather core concepts and separate irrelevant ones.
 Learn why strategic design is so essential.
 Develop the ability to determine when your domain models are composed correctly and when they required more rigorous design.

-Learn how to integrate with other systems using DDD and straightforward design techniques.
+Learn how to integrate with other subsystems using DDD and straightforward design techniques.
 Context Maps are not just drawings.
-Use them as a project thinking, learning, planning, and integration tool.
+Use them for cross-team communications, project thinking, learning, planning, and as an integration tool.